-Any unused sick time in excess of 30 days will expire at the end of the year and will not be bought back by the Town.
+Any unused sick time in excess of 30 days 300 hours (pro-rated for part time employees) will expire at the end of the calendar year and will not be bought back or paid to the employee by the Town.
 It may not be carried over into the following year.
 Employees who leave the Town employment for any reason will not be entitled to any pay for unused sick days.

 Employees who are unable to report for work due to sickness or injury must notify their department head as soon as they become aware that they will be unable to report for work.
 Employees who do not report to work due to sick leave must contact their department head on a daily basis relative to the need for and status of their absences, unless otherwise directed.
 Reporting of the absence to any employee other than your department head will not be accepted as compliance with the daily reporting requirement.
 Employees who fail to report to work or call in to the department head for three (3) consecutive work days will be considered to have voluntarily resigned from their employment.
 Department Heads will report their own absence due to sick leave as indicated above however they will report the absence to the Town Administrator and the Chairman of the Board of Selectmen.
-Exempt salaried employees must correctly record absences on their timesheet due to being sick and unable to work as a sick day (or half day when applicable).
+Exempt salaried employees must correctly record absences for sick time on their timesheet\due to being sick and unable to work as a sick day (or half day when applicable).